hornos/gridhowto/README.md

 ## Ansible Bootstrap
-This is a blueprint of a HA grid engine cluster.
+This is a blueprint of a HA *grid engine cluster*.
 It enables you rapid prototyping of fractal infrastructures.
 First, install Ansible on your host machine (VirtualBox host).
+The goal of the primordial installation is to provision the machines into an *initial ground state*.
+Ansible is responsible to advance the system to the *true ground state*.
+Subsequently, the system can excite itself to an *excited state* via dynamic provisioning.

 Ansible should be installed in `$HOME/ansible`:

     cd $HOME
     git clone git://github.com/ansible/ansible.git